 At Dr. Salzman's office, Lydia Pearson gets routine injections of neurotoxins.
 She started with BOTOX seven years ago, and then turned to Dysport.

 Now, seven years after starting the injections the scowl lines are no longer an issue.
 Lydia is faithful to her wrinkle fix.
-She is the first with Dr. Salzman to try Xeomin.
+She's the first with Dr. Salzman to try Xeomin.

-Lydia, however, did notice less effect after a numerous BOTOX injections.
-It lasted less than three months.
-But with Dysport she got up to four months of effect.
-However it's the price tag that may be the real selling point.
+Lydia however, did notice less effect after a numerous BOTOX injections.
+It lasted less than 3 months but with Dysport she got up to 4 months of effect.
+But it's the price tag that may be the real selling point.

 The makers of BOTOX contacted WAVE 3 regarding our story and the claims of a "naked protein" in Xeomin.
-In a statement, spokesperson Kellie Lao said:
+In a statement from spokesperson Kellie Lao: